-Net payments or receipts (difference between variable and fixed rate) under the swap agreement is recorded in the operating section of the Statement of Activities as an allocation to the functional expense categories.
+Net payments or receipts (difference between variable and fixed rate) under the swap agreement is recorded in the operating section of the Statement of Activities as an allocation to the functional expense categories and is treated as another component of debt service.
 The change in fair value of the swap is recorded in the nonoperating section of the Statement of Activities as net realized/unrealized gain on interest swap.